yedhink/KTU-Java/README.md

 # What's next?
 Now what you waiting for?
 Compile the all the `*.java` files and run it.
-The most easiest way would be to fire up your Terminal Emulator or Command Line(cmd) for Windows users and change directory into the one which you want.
+The most easiest way would be to fire up your Terminal Emulator or Command Line(cmd) for Windows users and change directory into the one of the directories in my repo.
 Then compile into the same directory (which the "." represents) by :

 > `javac -d . *.java`